-analysis of what is financially feasible for their project and what they believe the "market" would support.
+in Balboa Village will build a project with on-site parking.
 Any parking built would still be subject to the parking design standards outlined in Chapter 20.40 and subject to City approval.
 However, as described further in Recommendation #6, it is also recommended that any newly constructed parking be made publicly available.